healthy-chicken-saladeers/rag_detective/docs/gc-function-instructions.md

 Now when you test the url endpoint again, you get the following output:
 ![gc-function-response](../img/gc-function-response.png)

-You can test out additional queries on the same scraped data file by adding `?query=When was Verily founded?` to the end of the url endpoint.
+You can test out additional queries on the same scraped data file by adding a new `query` to the end of the url endpoint.

 example: `https://us-central1-rag-detective.cloudfunctions.net/rag-detective?query=When%20was%20Verily%20founded?`

-You can also test out query on other scraped data file in the GCS bucket by adding `?object_name=data/assemblyai.com_2023-10-06T18-15-31.csv&query=What is Assembly AI?` to the end of the url endpoint.
+You can also test out a query on other scraped data files in the GCS bucket by adding both a new `object_name` and `query` to the end of the url endpoint.

 example: `https://us-central1-rag-detective.cloudfunctions.net/rag-detective?object_name=data/assemblyai.com_2023-10-06T18-15-31.csv&query=What%20is%20Assembly%20AI?`